Photo by: Chris Knight

 When I was young, youth sports were an entirely different animal from what they are now.
 It seems like kids don’t get to enjoy the well-rounded, sports-filled childhood I knew as a youngster.
 The days of playing a-little-of-this and a-little-of-that or just “playing” are long gone.
 Their schedules are jammed with planned activities and, by the age of nine, most are funneled into some sort of travel team or “competitive” sport where the level of commitment is high for both the kids and parents, along with the costs.
 The term “competitive” is a farce because everyone makes the team.
 But what I don’t understand is, what is the rush?

 Are we developing champions in a world where everyone plays?
 Are all of those dollars spent on “competitive” sports guaranteeing college scholarships?
-Are these kids even going to get a four-year high school sport experience?
+Are these kids even going to get a four-year high school sports experience?
 No. Not even a chance for most.
 Many of these kids won’t even make it on the school team beyond their freshman year.
 Yet, by that time, their parents will have already likely dropped thousands of dollars to an organization despite the lack of player and team development.
-The competitive part of the sport experience was taken out of the equation the moment everyone started making the team.
+The competitive part of the sports experience was taken out of the equation the moment everyone started making the team.
 That, by definition, renders these groups as non-competitive athletics.
 In fact, they are better defined as recreational sports pretending to be competitive sports, especially with their cost.
 That bothers me.
 So, why not prolong the recreational sporting experience a bit longer, perhaps let our little ones try more and different sports and, I know this sounds crazy, just let them play as kids should.

 Currently, the competitive youth soccer world is a pay-to-play environment; if you pay, your kid can play and the cost is high.
 Back in the day, when soccer wasn’t a money-making business model, a tryout meant you had to physically show up and show your skills.
 Then, the coaches assessed and, in a week or so, you got a call to either invite you to the team or to tell you to keep practicing and come out next year.
 These days, in the so-called “competitive” youth soccer world, you don’t even have to show up to make the team.
 Send your money in and they will let you know what A, B, C, D, E or F team you are on.
 From there, teams are formed with every paying party and kids are constantly being moved up, down and all around.
 There is no consistency.
 No continuity.
 No team unity.
 How can there be?